gvwilson/sensibleadventures/cloudherd/cloudherd.md

 ---

 They hardly said a word on the way back to Stale.
-The young soldier even fell asleep, snoring gently with his head on the tiger's flank.
-His companions watched the mountains go by, too exhausted to show more than an occasional flicker of interest. in the fact that the whole world was now spread out beneath them.

 With her hand on Big Blue's back, Noxy could feel how unhappy the cloud was.
 It wasn't just that he was carrying strangers, or that those strangers were bleeding and miserable.
 When clouds died, they just spread out into nothing.
 The thought that something could end but still be there---that it could go from being alive to being like a rock or a log---made the canvas-wrapped corpses on his back frightening in a way that storm winds and lightning would never be.

 *Sh, sh, sh,* Noxy mind-spoke soothingly, stroking the cloud as if he was a skittish newborn camel.  *Home soon, then rest.* At that moment, she wanted it just as much as the cloud.

+The soldiers watched the mountains go by, too exhausted to show more than an occasional flicker of interest in the world spread out beneath them.
+The one who had been the last to get on Big Blue spoke quietly to each of his companions in turn.
+The young soldier with the scarred face sat beside the tiger with his chin resting on his knees and his brightly-painted battle mask push up on top of his head.

+Noxy cleared her throat.
+"I'm sorry about your friends," she said hesitantly.

+The young soldier and the tiger turned their heads to look at her in unison.
+The boy nodded.
+"Thank you, honored," he said, his lowland accent burring his r's.
+"And thank you for coming to our aid."
+He put his chin back on his knees, and a moment later wiped his eyes with his sleeve.

 Grappa Gas brought Big Blue down in front of the village gate where he had been contentedly whittling only an hour before.
 Wearily, the soldiers up slid off